LuSicong22/LeetCode/README.md

 # LeetCode
-My LeetCode Solutions in JavaScript and Java
+My LeetCode Solutions in Go, Java and Javascript